CPF Calculator: Project Your Balance, Retirement Sum & CPF LIFE Payout

 - check_circleVoluntary cash top-ups to your SA/RA or MA qualify for up to S$8,000 in tax relief per year, with an additional S$8,000 available for top-ups to family members — see CPF Board guidance on top-upsopen_in_new.

-- check_circleCPF interest is compounded monthly and credited in January each year.
+- check_circleCPF interest is computed monthly and compounded annually, and is credited to your accounts by the following year.
 Rates are reviewed quarterly but are subject to legislated floor rates (2.5% for OA, 4.0% for SA / MA / RA).

 Frequently asked questions